 - Google crawler indexing errors

-- Optimizations to perform: to be found you need to be in 1 st page of Google.
-Take the keyword report and exit pages positioned between the 10 and 15 the position to perform a semantic optimization.
+- Optimizations to perform: to be found you need to be on the 1st page of Google.
+Take the keyword report and exit pages positioned between the 10 and 15 positions to perform a semantic optimization.